fiberplane/fpx/client-library/README.md

 echo -e '\nMIZU_ENDPOINT=http://localhost:8788/v0/logs\n' >> .dev.vars
 ```

 You should be good to go!
-Just execute `npm run dev` and you're off.
+Just execute `npm run dev` to kick off your new Hono project..

 Make requests to your Hono app, and the logs should show up in the Mizu UI at `http://localhost:5173`!